 - Encourage your child to read a range of text types: fiction, non-fiction and poetry.

 - Model reading.
 If they see you as a reader, your child will be more likely to become a

-Each child is expected to make a reading record entry at least 5 times each week.
-They should write a response to the 15 minutes of reading they have completed that evening.
-Their entries should be varied and ideas can be found on the inside cover of their reading record, for example:
+Each child is expected to complete a reading record entry at least 5 or 6 times each week (depending on their year group- your child's teacher will have explained this expectation to them.)
+They should write a response to the 15- 30 minutes of reading they have completed that evening.
+Their entries should be varied and creative, children should pick from the Reading Activities Menu in the front of their reading record, these include tasks such as:

 - Explain what has happened in the part I have read.

 - Design a new front cover.